80 Charles Bukowski Quotes On Love, Life And Writing

 Charles Bukowski, in full Henry Charles Bukowski, Jr., was an American author noted for his use of violent images and graphic language in poetry and fiction that depict survival in a corrupt, blighted society.

-His writing was influenced by the social, cultural, and economic ambience of his adopted home city of Los Angeles.
+His writing was influenced by the social, cultural, and economic ambiance of his adopted home city of Los Angeles.

-Some of these works include his Poems Written Before Jumping Out of an 8 Story Window, published by his friend and fellow poet Charles Potts, and better known works such as Burning in Water, Drowning in Flame.
+Some of these works include his Poems Written Before Jumping Out of an 8 Story Window, published by his friend and fellow poet Charles Potts, and better-known works such as Burning in Water and Drowning in Flame.